Will the Court Extend the Statute of Limitations in my Personal Injury Case in Charlotte, North Carolina?

 Every state, including North Carolina, sets a deadline for when you can file your personal injury claim.
 The court does this for a few reasons.
 First, they don’t want to clog up the court system with old cases.
 And, second, they don’t want defendants surprised with lawsuits years after the injuries took place.

 In North Carolina, the statute of limitation is three (3) years.
 This means that you have to file suit within 3 years of the date of your accident.
-If you miss this deadline, your claim will probably be dismissed.
+If you miss this deadline, the court will probably dismiss your claim.

-If your case is dismissed for lack of prosecution, you will be forever barred from filing suit.
+If they dismiss your case for lack of prosecution, you will be forever barred from filing suit.
 There are very few exceptions to this rule.
-This is why it’s so important that you reach out to an attorney immediately following your accident.
+This is why it’s so important that you reach out to a Charlotte personal injury attorney immediately following your accident.

 Three years sounds like a long time.
-But you’d be surprised how fast it goes by.
-You don’t want to let too much time go by.
-Your Charlotte personal injury lawyer needs time to prepare your case.
+But it goes by surprisingly fast, you don’t want to let too much time go by.
+Your Charlotte personal injury attorney needs time to prepare your case.
 Don’t make his job any harder than it has to be.

-Your Charlotte Personal Injury Lawyer Knows How the Statute of Limitations Works
+Your Charlotte Personal Injury Attorney Knows How the Statute of Limitations Works